Zahidul-Turja/mimic/README.md

   - Browse recipes by category.
   - View detailed recipe pages.
+  - Filter meal/recipe by category

 - **Media Gallery**:

   - Photo and video galleries with categories.
+  - Search photots and videos with prompt

 - **Quotes Section**:
   - Display and explore inspiring quotes.